 3. Go to Kernel > Install / Repair and hit Yes.

-4. Now follow the steps on the screen - connect your console to your computer, hold down the reset button and turn it on, and then release the reset button after a few seconds.
-You will also need to Install driver if this is your first time.
+4. If this is your first time, you will be prompted to install drivers.
+You will only need to do this once.
+Now follow the steps on the screen - connect your console to your computer, hold the reset button and turn on the power switch, and then release the reset button after a few seconds.
+While that is installing, we can start formatting the USB drive.

 5. Connect your USB drive to the computer, locate the USB drive in the folder, right-click it, and hit Format...

 6. Make sure "NTFS" is selected for File system and hit Start then hit OK.

 7. In hakchi2 CE, hit Add more games and add your ROMs.